-It is our pleasure to submit the Annual Financial Report for Mesa Water District (Mesa Water) for the fiscal year ended June 30, 2022, following guidelines set forth by the Governmental Accounting Standards Board (GASB).
+It is our pleasure to submit the Annual Financial Report for the Mesa Water District (Mesa Water®) for the fiscal year ended June 30, 2023, following guidelines set forth by the Governmental Accounting Standards Board (GASB).
 Mesa Water is ultimately responsible for both the accuracy of the data and the completeness and fairness of presentation, including all disclosures in this financial report.
 Mesa Water staff prepared this financial report and believes that the data presented is accurate in all material respects.
-This report is designed in a manner that we believe beneficial to enhance the reader's understanding of Mesa Water's financial position and activities.
+This report is designed to enhance the reader's understanding of Mesa Water's financial position and activities.